zhaoan12/test1/readme-template.md

 # 38-Simulence
 ​
-> _Note:_ This document is intended to be relatively short.
-Be concise and precise.
-Assume the reader has no prior knowledge of your application and is non-technical.
-​
+Tasks are managed on a Github project.

 ## Partner Intro
 Simulence offers user research for your games, allow for easy, cost effective, and customizable playtesting

-Our primary point of contact is Sam Nulf
+Our primary point of contact is Sam Nulf, the manager for the Simulence project.
-#TODO could we fill out his contact info I am not 100% sure on the email

 ## Description about the project